 3. Leaking of albumin and other protein-rich materials into the intestine (called protein-losing enteropathy)

-4. Too little albumin in the blood
+4. Too little albumin in the blood, causing swelling in the peripheries

-5. Reduced levels of antibodies
+5. Reduced levels of antibodies and therefore immunodeficiency

 • Chest: Lymphatic fluid can leak into the space between the lung and chest wall.
 When this fluid builds up in the lungs, it can cause a severe cough, chest pain and difficulty breathing.
 The condition is termed chylothorax.